|Preface||Perth||Stuart Highway||Uluru||Port Douglas||Sydney||Sturt Highway||Kangaroo Island||Indian Pacific||Perth|

 To introduce Australia the first thing we need to do to get a proper idea of scale.
 The overall land mass of Australia is a little smaller than that of the continental United States, but a coast-to-coast trip such as this one is very much on par with a coast-to-coast trip across the US.

 By contrast, there is no comparison between their population density.
-In 2017 the population of US was 320 million whereas the population of Australia at 24 million, making it the third least populated country after Namibia and Mongolia.
+In 2017 the population of US was 320 million whereas the population of Australia was 24 million, making it the third least-populated country after Namibia and Mongolia.
 Not only that, but the vast majority of the population lives clustered on the east coast between Sydney and Melbourne, leaving the other 95% of the continent pretty much deserted.

 Even the presence of homo sapiens is ancient compared to other populations.
 Aborigines arrived at least ~30,000 years ago— long before the end of the ice age, and as much as 10,000 years before American Indians arrived on the American continent.
 As Jared Steele explains in his highly recommended book "Guns, Germs and Steel" the harsher the conditions, the poorer the environment, the harder it was for tribes to develop technologically.
 The aborigines were, and are, absolute masters of their domain, but that domain is one of the harshest on the planet and as a consequence they were still enjoying a stone age existance when the white man finally appeared in 1770.*